Sdsman16/CobRA/README.markdown

         pip install -e .
         cobra update-cve-db

-    - name: Run CobRA Vulnerability Scan
+    - name: Run CobRA Vulnerability Scan with Delta
       run: |
+        # Assumes previous_results.json is available (e.g., from a previous build)
-        cobra scan "./path/to/cobol/files" --severity high --output results.json --format json
+        cobra scan "./path/to/cobol/files" --severity=high --delta=previous_results.json --output=results.json --format=json
+        # Update previous_results.json for the next run
+        cp results.json previous_results.json
 ```

-- If vulnerabilities matching the severity filter (e.g., `--severity high`) are found, the `cobra scan` command exits with a non-zero status code, failing the build.
+- If net new vulnerabilities are found compared to `previous_results.json`, the `cobra scan` command exits with a non-zero status code, failing the build.
+- If `--delta` is not used, the build breaks if any vulnerabilities matching the severity filter are found.
-- Adjust the `--severity` or `--severity-and-lower` options to control which findings trigger a build failure.
+- Adjust the `--severity` or `--severity-and-lower` options to control which findings are considered in the delta comparison.

 ### Example Output

-#### Without Severity Filter
+#### Without Severity Filter or Delta
 ```
 [Debug] Starting scan_directory
 cobra found 46 issues grouped by file: